Hendrix-CS/csci285/labs/abm.md

 Following the Forest Fire and Ant models above, write a `server.py` that will allow you to visualize your termites.
 Use the `ant.png` file to display a termite on the screen.
 You do not need to create sliders, but are welcome to do so if you want.

-Visualize your model using the `mesa runserver` method to display the grid.
+Visualize your model using the `mesa runserver` or `python run.py` method to display the grid.

 ### BONUS - Counting Piles